chhchang/Predicting-Future-Sales/README.md

 **Data Acquisition** - Obtaining and wrangling of dataset to prepare it for EDA and machine learning

-**Capstone 2 Exploratory Data Analysis** - Exploring the dataset based on its features, such as categories, sales, availability duration, and pricing
+**Capstone 2 Exploratory Data Analysis** - Exploring the dataset based on its features such as categories, sales, availability duration, and pricing

 **Milestone Report** - Draft of final report

-**Random Forests & Gradient Boosting Models** - Applying and optimizing of both random forest and gradient boosting regressor models by engineering new features
+**Random Forests & Gradient Boosting Models** - Applying and optimizing of both models with feature engineering

 **SARIMA Prediction** - Applying and optimizing SARIMA models by using grid search